percona/percona-server-mongodb-operator/source/TLS.rst

 	  }
 	EOF

-	kubectl create secret generic my-cluster-name-ssl --from-file=tls.crt=client.pem --from-file=tls.key=client-key.pem --from-file=ca.crt=ca.pem --type=kubernetes.io/tls
+	$ kubectl create secret generic my-cluster-name-ssl --from-file=tls.crt=client.pem --from-file=tls.key=client-key.pem --from-file=ca.crt=ca.pem --type=kubernetes.io/tls

+.. _tls.no.tls:

 Run Percona Server for MongoDB without TLS
 ==========================================

 Omitting TLS is also possible, but we recommend that you run your cluster with the TLS protocol enabled.

 To disable TLS protocol (e.g. for demonstration purposes) set the ``spec.allowUnsafeConfigurations`` key to ``true`` in the ``deploy/cr.yaml`` file and and make sure that there are no certificate secrets available.